DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ### Taking Turns

 The next part of our problem involves alternating between our players turns.
 Let's start with figuring out how we should go about this.\
-This may not be inherently obvious but we are going to use another `int` and check if it is even or odd.
+This may not be inherently obvious, but we are going to use another `int` and check if it is even or odd.
 This is a very common method.\
 Start by creating another variable called `turnCounter` or similar.
-It will be an `int` and have an intial value of `0`;
+It will be an `int` and have an initial value of `0`.

 ```csharp
 using System.Collections;